codahale/usl4j/README.md

 </dependency>
 ```

+It depends on the [Efficient Java Matrix Libray](https://github.com/lessthanoptimal/ejml) for matrix
+operations.
+If someone has a less funky way to emulate [R's `nls`
+function](https://github.com/smoeding/usl), I'd love to hear about it.

 ## How to use this

 As an example, consider doing load testing and capacity planning for an HTTP server.
 To use USL, we